Women in CBT

 Janet Wolfe, PhD

-Janet L. Wolfe, Ph.D. served over 25 years as Executive Director of the Albert Ellis Institute in New York City.
+Janet L. Wolfe, Ph.D. served over 25 years as the Executive Director of the Albert Ellis Institute in New York City.

 Judith Beck, PhD